Published on: 10/21/2022

 Use a hat to trap body heat and/or ear warmers to prevent frostbite.
 If you get too warm, it’s handy to have pockets to stash your hat and gloves.

 Don’t forget about your feet.
 Wool running socks will keep your feet warm and dry, but wearing running shoes with a lot of mesh will allow cold air and moisture in.
-Instead, choose good shoes with uppers that don’t have very much mesh.
+Instead, choose good winter trail shoes with uppers that don’t have very much mesh.
 Better yet, wear shoes with Gore-Tex uppers to keep out snow and slush while keeping warmth in.

 Everyone has their own comfort level when running in colder weather, so the more you do it, the more you’ll figure out what works for you.
 Most runners have go-to shirts, jackets, pants, and gloves they use for winter runs.
 Start with a few basic pieces and then build up your cold-weather running wardrobe as you figure out what you like.